swoicik/swoicik.github.io/_pages/supporter.md

 [ms-note type="info"]Current Project: Self publishing a book about educational technology and personalized learning.
 You can learn more <a href="https://swoicik.com/cyod/">here</a>[/ms-note]

-To become a supporter, simply click on the sign up button and complete the resigtrstiom details.
+To become a supporter, simply click SIGNUP on the level you want and complete the resigtrstion details.
 [ms-membership-signup]